-Dulse – One of the red varieties, that turns green when cooked, as do many seaweeds, great all round popular choiceto cook with.
+Dulse – One of the red varieties, turns green when cooked as do many seaweeds.
+Great all round seaweed – popular choice to cook with.

 Kelp – One of the more robust seaweeds, it sets real depth and body to a seafood stock.

 Sugar Wrack – Excellent texture and form, that is tender when young, and desiccates well when toasted.

 Larva – Boiled and pureed to make larva bread, fresh it can be wrapped around shellfish etc or layered and toasted.

 Sea Lettuce – A delicate, light green, small seaweed, ideal for salads or eating uncooked around raw fish.

 Gut weed – A very fine long green seaweed, again needs no cooking.

 Carrageen Irish/Moss – Branch-like in shape, great for a setting agent (Agar) ideal as garnish.